vedi/restifizer/README.md

 By default all the fields you defined in your model schema (without fields with name starting from "__") are available in your resource.
 Providing this params are you able exclude some fields from the resource, or add new calculated fields.

+#### idField

+Name of id field.
+By default: '_id'.
+This value is used in route params for selectOne, update, partialUpdate, delete.

 #### defaultFilter

 With this param you can specify default `filter` value for your controller.